-Stage 4: Begin practising with no contact (no checking, no heading the ball, etc.).
-Add in more challenging drills.
-Start to add in resistance training.
+Step 4: Training drills and activities with no contact (e.g., no checking, no heading the ball).
+Progress to usual intensity exercise and add in more challenging drills such as passing drills.
+Participate in multi-athlete training (if applicable) and non-contact practices.